QuestNetwork/qD/README.md

 ![Screenshot](https://github.com/QuestNetwork/qd-messages-ts/raw/0.9.3/doc/images/0.9.3.png?raw=true)

+>In case you are experiencing connectivity issues, on the app you can try using different [star node configurations](#star-node-configuration) in Settings > IPFS.
+The web demo unfortunately intermittently breaks because it doesn't have that feature yet.

 ## Description
 qDesk is an example app for our JavaScript p2p library [Quest OS](https://github.com/QuestNetwork/quest-os-js) with cool open source modules like [qDesk Messages](https://github.com/QuestNetwork/qd-messages-ts) and [qDesk Social](https://github.com/QuestNetwork/qd-social-ts), as well as the upcoming [qDesk Markets](https://github.com/QuestNetwork/qd-market-ts), [qDesk News](https://github.com/QuestNetwork/qd-news-ts) and [qDesk Games](https://github.com/QuestNetwork/qd-games-ts).